 There are three Dilli Haat markets in Delhi.

-- The original 6 acre Dilli Haat opposite INA Metro Station (Yellow Line) in south Delhi, established in 1994.
+- The original six-acre Dilli Haat opposite INA Metro Station (Yellow Line) in south Delhi, established in 1994.

-The craft stalls at all the haats are rotated frequently to ensure that the items on sale remain fresh and different.
+The stalls at the haats are rotated every 15 days to ensure that the handicrafts on sale remain fresh and diverse.
+However, a lot of stalls sell the same thing, and the items aren't unique.
 Popular items include bags, cushion covers, embroidered and woven fabrics, wood carvings, shoes, carpets and rugs, saris and other ethnic wear, leather items, jewelry, and paintings.
 Make sure you haggle to get a good price.
-Here are some tips.
+Here's how to bargain at Indian markets.

 Festivals and Events at Dilli Haat